newellbrandon/kastendevhub.github.io/_posts/2024-04-25-integrating-backups-into-gitops.md

 ## Failure Scenario

-At this stage of our application we want to remove all the rows that have species in the list, for that we use a job that connects to the database and that deletes the rows.
+At this stage of our walkthrough demo, we want to remove all the rows that have species specified in the list, specified within the configmap.
+To do so, we use a job that connects to the database and then deletes the rows.

 But we made a mistake in the code and we accidentally delete other rows.